 (The following article originally appeared in the October 27, 1993 issue of the now-defunct alternative Lower East Side weekly, Downtown.
-Between 2007 and its recent bankruptcy, Reader’s Digest has been owned by Citigroup board member Tim Collins’ Ripplewood Holdings’ private investment/leveraged buy-out firm.
+Between 2007 and its 2011 bankruptcy, Reader’s Digest was owned by Citigroup board member Tim Collins’ Ripplewood Holdings’ private investment/leveraged buy-out firm.
 See below for parts 1 to 3 of article).

 In a 1993 telephone interview, Downtown asked Reader’s Digest’s then-press spokesperson, Craig Lowder, what the magazine’s response is, to the criticism that it has acted as a tool of the CIA since 1948, as asserted in John Heidenry’s book Theirs Was The Kingdom.

 “It wouldn’t be appropriate to respond to every allegation made in Heidenry’s book.
 But I can comment generally on the book.
 Frankly, we feel his book is full of a lot of gossip, a lot of unsubstantiated innuendos, and many factual inaccuracies,” replied Lowder.
 “We learned about Heidenry’s plans to write a book and were initially excited about it.
 But then we found out what he was doing, when we received complaints from some former employees about the kind of questions he was asking.
 They didn’t believe what he was doing.
 His book became an unfair character assassination of [Reader’s Digest co-founder] DeWitt Wallace.
 There’s so much in that book that’s completely false.
 There are some charges made in which his only alleged sources are people who are now dead.”